initishsharmaa/fsriskdocs/docs/modules/dissemination.md

 ---

-# Dessemination Module
+# Dissemination Module

-The Dessemination module in Athena Guard tool streamlines compliance management by enabling companies to efficiently create, assign, and track obligations across relevant departments and personnel.
+The Dissemination module in Athena Guard tool streamlines compliance management by enabling companies to efficiently create, assign, and track obligations across relevant departments and personnel.

-## Create Dessemination Page
+## Create Dissemination Page
 - **Obligation Creation & Assignment** –Users can generate obligations with detailed reference numbers, titles, assigned regulators, and department-specific responsibilities.

 - **Compliance Tracking** – Ensures obligations are allocated accurately, supported by necessary documentation and regulatory evidence for streamlined oversight.